Xe/site/blog/site-to-site-wireguard-part-1-2019-04-02.markdown

 ---

 Please give me [feedback](/contact) on my approach to this.
 I also have a [Patreon](https://www.patreon.com/cadey) and a [Ko-Fi](https://ko-fi.com/A265JE0) in case you want to support this series.
 I hope this is useful to you all in some way.
 Stay tuned for the future parts of this series as I build up the network infrastructure from scratch.
+If you would like to give feedback on the posts as they are written, please watch [this page](https://github.com/Xe/site/pulls) for new pull requests.

 Be well.